prestonharberts/bib/Bible/isa42.md

 # Isaiah 42
 ## The Lord Commissions His Special Servant
 ###### ¶ 1
->  “ Here is my servant whom I support,
+> “Here is my servant whom I support,
->  “ My chosen one in whom I take pleasure.
+> “My chosen one in whom I take pleasure.
->  “ I have placed my Spirit on him;
+> “I have placed my Spirit on him;
->  “ He will make just decrees for the nations.
+> “He will make just decrees for the nations.
 ###### 2
->  “ He will not cry out or shout;
+> “He will not cry out or shout;
->  “ He will not publicize himself in the streets.
+> “He will not publicize himself in the streets.
 ###### 3
->  “ A crushed reed he will not break,
+> “A crushed reed he will not break,
->  “ A dim wick he will not extinguish;
+> “A dim wick he will not extinguish;
->  “ He will faithfully make just decrees.
+> “He will faithfully make just decrees.
 ###### 4
->  “ He will not grow dim or be crushed
+> “He will not grow dim or be crushed
->  “ Before establishing justice on the earth;
+> “Before establishing justice on the earth;
->  “ The coastlands will wait in anticipation for his decrees.”
+> “The coastlands will wait in anticipation for his decrees.”
 ###### ¶ 5
 > This is what the true God, the LORD, says—
 > The one who created the sky and stretched it out,